nowsecure/nowsecure-action/docs/advanced-configurations.md

 ## GitHub Summary Page

-To view a summary of the results produced by NowSecure in the workflow, enable the top-level `summary` option in the `.nsconfig.yml`.
+To view a summary of the results produced by NowSecure in the workflow, set the top-level `summary` option in the `.nsconfig.yml`.
+Valid options are, `none`, `short`, and `long`.

 For example: